ishapiro/lumibot_backtesting_machine/README.md

 from each strategy run are located in the strategy_logs directory with the same name as the configuration file that produced the log.

+**The strategy_configuration directory is not included in the github distribution.
+You will need to create this manually.**

 ```
 symbol = "SPY"
 option_duration = 40  # How many days until the call option expires when we sell it